joe-re/sql-language-server/README.md

 #### SQLite3 Notes

-If you get error when you use sqlite3 connection, you may need to rebuild sqlite3 on your environment.
+If you get error when you use sqlite3 connection, you may need to rebuild sqlite3 to your environment.

 VSC extension provides the command to rebuild it.(Name: `Rebuild SQLite3 Client`)
 ![image](https://user-images.githubusercontent.com/4954534/85928359-ef952180-b8de-11ea-8cb3-7a9a509cd6d7.png)

-If you're using sql-language-server directly, after go to the directry of it and call `npm rebuild sqlite` to rebuild it.
+If you're using sql-language-server directly, go to the install directory and run `npm rebuild sqlite` to rebuild it.

-#### Lint
+#### Linting

-You can use lint rules that are provided [sqlint](https://github.com/joe-re/sql-language-server/tree/release/packages/sqlint).
-Please refer this to know how to use and how to configure to make them be matched your case.
+You can use lint rules provided by [sqlint](https://github.com/joe-re/sql-language-server/tree/release/packages/sqlint) to ensure your SQL code follows best practices and avoid potential errors.
+Refer to the [sqlint configuraton documentation](https://github.com/joe-re/sql-language-server/tree/release/packages/sqlint#configuration) to learn how to use and configure the linter to match your use case.

 ![sqlint-on-editor](https://user-images.githubusercontent.com/4954534/83353304-3c3f1880-a384-11ea-8266-4d7048461b56.png)

-Also you can use it to fix your problem if it's possible.
+You can also use sqlint to automatically fix any problems it can identify in your code.

 ![2020-06-18_08-24-03](https://user-images.githubusercontent.com/4954534/84964358-84a95500-b13e-11ea-9c4f-0b787306bbdf.gif)